-Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks.

-Place the transmission in Park, or if there is no Park shift point, in Neutral and press down on the service brake or set the parking brakes.

-Turn off all radios and noisy equipment, and silence the passengers.

-Open the service door and driver's window.
-Look and listen for an approaching train.
+- Stop no closer than 15 feet and no farther than 50 feet from the nearest rail, where you have the best view of the tracks. - Use your service brake (brake pedal) or parking brake to hold the bus stationary.
+Place the transmission in Neutral or Park.
+Follow school district and/or company policy regarding the gear position of the transmission and whether to use your service brake or parking brake (some school districts or companies allow the driver to leave the transmission in gear and only use the brake pedal to hold the bus in position). - Turn off all radios and noisy equipment, and silence the passengers. - Open the service door and driver's window. - Look and listen for an approaching train.